tayapro/twizy/README.md

 ### HTML

 The W3C Markup Validation Service was employed to check the HTML of the website.
-Only `layout.html` has been changed.
+Only `layout.html` has been slightly changed.

 <details><summary><code>layout.html</code> page passed without any errors or warnings.</summary>
 <img src="readme/W3HTML_validation_layout.png" width="500" alt="W3C layout.html validation image">